 Once you've done that, it's time to bring up the feedback you received from the team.

-*For more great questions to ask your managers during their 1 on 1s, read: 74 Questions to Ask in One on Ones with a Manager.
+*For more great questions to ask your managers during their 1 on 1s, read: questions to ask a manager during 1 on 1.

 2) Tell them you heard some feedback from their team